minprog/cs50x-1718-1819/sections/04 Anonymize/20 Anonymize.md

 In this assignment you learn how to modify a bitmap image.
 You need to implement a program that covers the eyes of a suspect's photo with a black bar.

 - We have provided a photo of the suspect called `suspect.bmp`.
 You need to make a copy of this image, but change some pixels so the image is censored with a black bar over the suspect's eyes.
 - If you open `suspect.bmp` in the IDE you can make a selection and see the coordinates of your cursor.
-(This might no longer be possible in the new IDE, just geuss some numbers).
+(This might no longer be possible in the new IDE, just guess some numbers).
 - **It is ok to hardcode the program (the coordinates of the black bar) to only work for this image.**
 - We have already taken care of error checking the user input for you.